Skip to main content

 Then install the Rive package:

-npx expo install rive-react-native
+npx expo install expo-build-properties expo-custom-agp

 {